Nonuniqueness and Convergence to Equivalent Solutions in Observer-based Inverse Reinforcement Learning: Regularized History Stack Observer for IRL Problems with Multiple Solutions

+Due to purging and improved state estimates, $\hat \Sigma$ being full rank implies that $\Sigma$ is eventually full rank, and as a result, $\Sigma W = \Sigma_u$ has a unique solution.
+As such, the explicit assumption that $\hat{\Sigma}$ is full rank implies an implicit assumption that the IRL problem admits a unique solution.
+Lack of uniqueness thus necessitates algorithms that can incorporate a rank-deficient $\hat{\Sigma}$.
+To that end, a regularized HSO (RHSO) is developed in this paper where the term $K_4(\hat{\Sigma}^\top\hat{\Sigma})^{-1}$ is replaced by a generic positive definite matrix to yield

-The following theorems establish that under a novel informativity condition on the recorded data, the modification above leads to an equivalent solution when the IRL problem admits multiple solutions, and the correct solution when the IRL problem admits a unique solution.
+where $K_4$ is a positive definite matrix of dimension $P_S + P_Q + M - 1$.
+In the following lemmas and theorems, it is shown that under a novel informativity condition on the recorded data, the modification above leads to convergence to an equivalent solution when the IRL problem admits multiple solutions and convergence to the true cost functional of the expert, up to a scaling factor, when the IRL problem admits a unique solution.
 While the modification itself is relatively minor, the above somewhat surprising results are the key contributions of this work.
+The analysis requires a data informativity condition summarized in Definition \ref{Definition: FI} below. \begin{definition} The signal $(\hat{x},u)$ is called \emph{finitely informative (FI)} if there exists a time instance $T >0 $ such that for some $\{t_1, t_2, \ldots , t_N\} \subset [0,T] $,